jan-janssen/pyiron-publication-template/README.md

 The website for the repository is generated using jupyter book.
 It is configured with the config file `_config.yml` and in addition the table of contents is generated using the `_toc.yml` file.
 Finally additional images for the jupyterbook can be stored in `website/images`.
 In this case the `images` folder contains the dark pyiron logo `logo_dark.png`.
 The jupyterbook is build using the github action `.github/workflows/book.yml` and it is deployed to github pages using `.github/workflows/deploy.yml`.
 Both github actions internally use the conda environment defined in `.ci_support/environment.yml`.
 But there should be no need to modify these files, only the `_config.yml` and `_toc.yml` have to be adjusted by the user.

 ### mybinder
-Besides the conda environment in `binder/environment.yml` the `binder/postBuild` script is used to import the calculations stored in `calculation` and install `NGLview` for both jupyter notebooks and jupyter lab.
-Finally the pyiron environment on mybinder is configured using the `.pyiron` file in this repository.
+Besides the conda environment in `environment.yml` the `.binder/postBuild` script is used to import the calculations stored in `calculation` folder and install `NGLview` for both jupyter notebooks and jupyter lab.
+Finally the pyiron environment on mybinder is configured using the `.binder/.pyiron` file by copying it to the users home directory.

 ### continous integration
 The rest of the files in the repository are used to test the environment.
 For continous integration the github actions are defined in `.github/workflows/notebooks.yml`.
-Again the mybinder environment `binder/environment.yml` to install all the dependencies, afterwards pyiron is configured in the test environment using `.ci_support/pyironconfig.py` and finally the notebooks are executed using `.ci_support/build_notebooks.sh`.
-Usually there is no need for the user to adjust any of these files other than the mybinder environment `binder/environment.yml`.
+Again the conda environment file `environment.yml` is used to install all the dependencies, afterwards pyiron is configured in the test environment using `.ci_support/pyironconfig.py` and finally the notebooks are executed using `.ci_support/build_notebooks.sh`.
+Usually there is no need for the user to adjust any of these files other than the conda environment `environment.yml`.

+## Step by step
+* Move your notebooks to the `notebooks` folder and remove the example notebook `notebooks/example.ipynb`.
+* Update the `environment.yml` file with the conda dependencies required for your notebook.
+* Include the export of your pyiron database in the `calculation` folder or in case no calculation are required you can remove the `save.tar.gz` archive and the `export.csv` database backup file.
+* Include additional pyiron resources in the `resources` folder if required, otherwise the `resources folder can be deleted.